j4david/duckdb_fdw/README.md

 > Requires: DuckDB >= 1.1 with `motherduck` extension available.

 Set your MotherDuck token in **USER MAPPING** (recommended for security) or server options.
-The extension is auto-installed and a MotherDuck SECRET is created automatically on connection.[file:1]
+The extension is auto-installed and a MotherDuck SECRET is created automatically on connection.

 ```sql
 CREATE SERVER md_srv FOREIGN DATA WRAPPER duckdb_fdw